JohnSnowLabs/johnsnowlabs/docs/_posts/Damla-Gurbaz/2023-07-01-icd10gm_resolver_pipeline_de.md

 ## Description

-This pretrained pipeline maps extracted entities to ICD10-GM codes.
-You’ll just feed clinical terms and it will return the corresponding ICD10-GM codes.
+This pretrained pipeline maps extracted entities in the German language to ICD-10-GM codes.
+You’ll just feed clinical terms and it will return the corresponding ICD-10-GM codes.

 {:.btn-box}
 <button class="button button-orange" disabled>Live Demo</button>